hardcore-sushi/DroidFS/README.md

 # DroidFS
-DroidFS is an implementation of encrypted overlay filesystems for Android.
+DroidFS is an alternative way to use encrypted overlay filesystems on Android that uses its own internal file explorer instead of mounting virtual volumes.
-It allows you to store files and folder in encrypted virtual volumes so that you can share them, store them in the cloud or simply access them more securely.
-It currently only supports [gocryptfs](https://github.com/rfjakob/gocryptfs) but support for [CryFS](https://github.com/cryfs/cryfs) is expected to be added soon.<br>
+It currently only works with [gocryptfs](https://github.com/rfjakob/gocryptfs) but support for [CryFS](https://github.com/cryfs/cryfs) is expected to be added soon.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hardcore-sushi/DroidFS/master/Screenshots/1.jpg" height="500">